auth0/auth0-PHP/UPGRADE.md

 ]);
 ```

-From there, use the SDK's API factories (like `authentication()` and `management()`) to keep using this configuration throughout the SDK without any additional work.
-You can make changes to your configuration at any time by keeping your SdkConfiguration instance referenceable within your application:
+You can now use the SDK's API factories `authentication()` and `management()`, which will return API classes configured for you based on your SdkConfiguration.

 ```php
 use Auth0\SDK\Auth0;